ronanren/CryptoWallet-tracker/README.md

 # CryptoWallet-tracker

-Crypto wallet tracker for telegram to track new transactions, stacking rewards and others activities on your wallets.
+Crypto wallet tracker for telegram to track stacking rewards on your wallets and get crypto economics.

 ## Usage commands